johnlarson/blu/docs/user-guide/client-side-rendering.rst

 .. note::

-    Calling a client element as a function does it mutate the original client element; instead, it returns a copy of the original client element with the new render arguments.
+    Calling a client element as a function does not mutate the original client element; instead, it returns a copy of the original client element with the new render arguments.

     .. code-block:: python

         from blu import client
         from blu.html import p

+        __client__ = True

         @client
         Greeting(name):